Missing Puzzle Pieces in the Performance Landscape of the Quantum Approximate Optimization Algorithm: Introduction

 The advent of quantum computing promises advantage over classical computing in areas as diverse as quantum simulation~\cite{Feynman1982,Cirac2012,Georgescu2014}, machine learning~\cite{Harrow2009,Liu2021,Huang2021,Sweke2021} and optimization~\cite{Grover1996,Abbas2023}.
 To unequivocally profit from this however, fault tolerant operation of quantum computers is needed.
 In the current era of Noisy Intermediate Scale Quantum (NISQ) devices~\cite{Preskill2018}, it is not possible to run the deep quantum algorithms equipped with proofs of quantum advantage.
 Therefore, a new research topic of quantum heuristics with substantially reduced number of required gate operations is currently flourishing.
 The reduced number of gates for these heuristics comes typically at the cost of unclear prospects for quantum advantage caused by a lack of techniques for their complexity analysis.
 Compared to other quantum algorithms for the NISQ era, there is however already a lot known about performance and time-to-solution for the Quantum Approximate Optimization Algorithm (QAOA)~\cite{Farhi2014,Farhi2014a,Farhi2016,Hadfield2017,Zahedinejad2017,Wang2018,Blekos2023} which the current work is adding a missing puzzle piece to.

 Two basic insights have enabled analytical investigations of the average performance of the QAOA: First, the fact that the expected performance of QAOA is the sum over terms which are only affected by a subset of gates, called the Reverse Causal Cone (RCC), which is limited by the number of layers in the QAOA circuit and not the actual problem size.
 Second, the focus on either all-to-all or random regular problem graphs.
 Random $d$-regular graphs have the convenient property that the $p$-local environments of the nodes and edges, are asymptotically (with growing number of graph nodes $N$) trees.
 This is because the probability of having small loops vanishes~\cite{Makover2006}.
 Consequentially the topology of the qubits involved in a single RCC of QAOA is also, with high probability a tree.
-Therefore, it follows that the asymptotic performance of QAOA with depth $p$, is fully determined by its performance on those tree structures~\cite{Farhi2014,Basso2021}, which are particularly convenient to calculate classically.
+Therefore, it follows that the asymptotic performance of QAOA with depth $p$, is fully determined by its performance on those tree structures~\cite{Farhi2014,Basso2021}, which allow to use efficient classical contraction schemes.
 These locality arguments have already been explored in the original QAOA paper for $3$-regular graphs~\cite{Farhi2014}.
-Additionally, it was also possible to calculate optimal, instance- and problem size-independent, parameters thereby creating a optimization loop free variation of QAOA termed `tree QAOA'~\cite{Brandao2018,Streif2020,Galda2021,Galda2023}.
+Additionally, it was also possible to calculate optimal, instance- and problem size-independent, parameters thereby creating an optimization loop free variation of QAOA termed `tree QAOA'~\cite{Brandao2018,Streif2020,Wurtz2020,Galda2021,Galda2023}.